keptn-workshops/getting-started/README.md

 ![](images/bridge_self_healing.png)

 As you can see in the screenshot, the problem event caused a remediation (scaling up the replicas of our service).
 After the new replicas have been deployed, Keptn will wait for a certain amount of time (10 minutes), before triggering an evaluation of the metrics in our `slo.yaml´ file.
-The evaluation of our service level objectives should be successful at this point, since the load is now split among three instances of our service.
+The evaluation of our service level objectives should be successful at this point since the load is now split among three instances of our service.
 Eventually, the Problem will also be closed in Dynatrace.

 In addition to automatically performing the remediation, Keptn also informs Dynatrace about the actions taken during this process.
 You can verify this by navigating to the